How to Start a Speech-Language Pathologist (SLP) Private Practice

 A female speech-language pathologist wonders how to start an SLP private practice

-While most speech-language pathologists (SLPs) start out in skilled nursing facilities, schools, or hospitals, many go on to establish their own private practices.
+While most SLPs start out in skilled nursing facilities, schools, or hospitals, many go on to establish their own private practices.

-For SLPs, running your own private practice can provide greater career freedom along with higher earning potential.
+Running your own SLP private practice can provide greater career freedom along with higher earning potential.

 So, what’s stopping you from starting your own practice